 I think my sense of Japanese companies is that, in fact, they’re probably accelerating.
 Not only because it’s the right thing to do, but in this business environment, the role of business is actually to help solve social problems.
-We have problems with the environment.
-We have problems with aging.
-We have problems with the medical system.
-The role of business is to address these problems.
 And so if SDGs or ESG itself is the issue that society faces, the role of business is to come up with ways to solve those issues most effectively, most efficiently.
 And once we do that, that’s good business.

 So my sense is that Japan is actually accelerating on that.